sannies/nexus-apt-plugin/README.md

 ================

-this plugin generates a Packages.gz for each nexus repository and allows the repository to be listed in a debian /etc/apt/sources.list file.
+this plugin generates a Packages.gz for each nexus repository and allows the repository to be listed in a debian /etc/apt/sources.list file so that it can be used by aptitude/apt-get/ubuntu software center.

 Installation
 ============